DataDog/documentation/content/en/data_jobs/databricks.md

 If you're using [Databricks Private Networking][12], there are three key requirements to meet:

 1. Ensure that the agent can be downloaded onto the Databricks cluster using the curl command in the init script.
-2. Verify that the Datadog crawler has the necessary permissions to access the Databricks workspace.
+2. Verify that the Datadog crawler has sufficient permission to access the Databricks workspace.
 3. Confirm that traces and metrics can be sent.

 Whitelisting these specific [IP addresses][13] allows your cluster to performs all these interactions with our services.
 Please see [Databricks documentation][14] for more details on how to manage IP access lists in Databricks.